karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

 - To enable the restoration of my private custom NuGet packages, an Azure DevOps Personal Access Token (PAT) must be provided as an argument to the Dockerfile.

+- Every project used in the Dockerfile begins with the prefix name "MyTechRamblings" (see one of my previous tips).

-- The Dockerfile copies all files and executes the ``dotnet restore``, ``dotnet build``, ``dotnet test`` and ``dotnet publish`` commands.
+- The Dockerfile copies the entire solution and then executes the ``dotnet restore``, ``dotnet build``, ``dotnet test`` and ``dotnet publish`` commands.

 In a .NET Dockerfile, it is generally recommended to use Docker's layer caching mechanism to optimize the build process.
 The idea is to minimize the number of layers that need to be rebuilt when changes are made to your application.
 Copying only the .csproj file and restoring packages separately is a common practice because it allows Docker to cache the restored NuGet packages as a separate layer.

 If you take a look at the Dockerfile below, I deviate from this approach.
-I choose to copy everything, as it yields a more generic Dockerfile capable of working with almost every API created using the .NET template.
+I choose to copy everything, as it yields a more generic Dockerfile capable of working with almost every API I create using my .NET template.

 ```csharp
 FROM mtr.azurecr.io/net6.sdk.base:6.0-bullseye-slim AS build-env